MySQL PDO Database Class

 selectValue

-Retrieves data from a specified table using PDO and returns a single value.
+Retrieves data from a specified table with the possible joins using PDO and returns a single value.

 Retrieves data the same way $db->select does except only one value is returned.
 This is excellent for getting a single value like a name or a primary key.
 If more than more row or column would be returned, using this method, only the first value on the first row would be returned.